Trader Joe’s yummy new KOREAN YANGNYEOM SAUCE

 RAVE

-Wow, are these good.
-“Trader Joe’s Roasted Seaweed Snack” are sheets made from edible seaweed, and are similar to, but slightly different from Japanese nori (seaweed dried into sheets).
 These are “yaki-nori” (roasted nori sheets).
 These are from Korea.
-Korean ‘nori’ have sesame oil which gives the sheets a wonderful aroma and nutty taste and airy texture.
-They are more delicate and not as dense structurally as Japanese nori sheets, and these can break apart very easily.
-So these are harder to roll stuff up in, the way you would do with sushi for example.
+Korean ‘nori’ are made with sesame oil which gives the sheets a wonderful aroma and nutty taste and airy texture.
+They are more delicate and not as dense structurally as Japanese nori sheets, so can break apart easily.
+These are harder to roll stuff up in, for making sushi for example.
 But I do find the Korean kind tastier and in fact TJ’s “Roasted Seaweed Snacks” are delicious.
 Yes you can eat them as “snacks” as named, just pop them in your mouth.
 Eaten like this, a package will vanish FAST!
 They are addictive.
 However they are good any way you would employ nori.
 I have made sushi hand-rolls with them (very carefully so they don’t fall apart).
 You should try this; they’re terrific.

 A pack of these goes for 99 cents (and yes I’ve seen better prices for similar ones at Korean supermarkets but you might not have one of those near you) Its still not a bad deal at all as they give you a good number of these small square sheets, which weigh almost nothing.